 In 6th grade our students transition to a schedule similar to what they will follow throughout high school, with a stronger emphasis on independent work and original thought.
 Students will build off of the grammar and composition skills learned in Lower School to build good arguments written with style and accuracy.
 They will study algebra, and build strong scientific foundations in physical science, biology, and earth science through working in our school garden.
 Students will also begin to read primary source great texts across a variety of genres and styles and participate in Socratic discussions.

-Middle School students will also have increased freedom to focus on meaningful intracurricular activity throughout their normal school week, including fine art projects, choir, sport teams, competitive speech and debate, and they can try out for our advanced theatre club, The Saint Genesius Players.
+Middle School students will also have increased freedom to focus on meaningful intracurricular activity throughout their normal school week, including fine art projects, choir, sport teams, and student clubs.
+They are also invited to audition for plays with our Upper School theater program, The Saint Genesius Players.

 - Bulfinch’s Mythology

 - Tao Te Ching